Voice Assistants for Health Self-Management: Designing for and with Older Adults: Stage 3: Co-design Workshops with Older Adults

 \subsubsection{Medication tracking}

 After interacting with VA prototypes, participants also discussed effective ways to track medication intake ($n=8$).
 While open to tracking intake, preferences varied on the ``how''.
 Some preferred self-reporting (user-initiated) rather than VA-initiated inquiries.
 Conversely, some participants wanted more active monitoring methods, such as smart pill boxes and touch sensors.
 W1-R suggested these devices could communicate with the VA to tailor reminders, role-playing a scenario: \pquotes{``Hey, did you take the pill?
 Because the pillbox isn't touched.''} Similarly, W3-B wanted reminders if she left the house without touching the medication bottle.
-Overall, participants favored customizable interaction modes (user-initiated vs. VA-initiated) based on individual preferences and needs.
+Overall, participants favored customizable interaction modes (user-initiated vs. VA-initiated) based on individual preferences.

 Participants also expressed their dissatisfaction with reliance on pharmacies for medication refill reminders ($n=5$), as W2-M explained, \pquotes{``I get my medications currently from [pharmacy] online, and they send me text reminders, but they are not good at syncing the number of pills I have with when they prompt me to reorder.
 Sometimes, I almost have a full bottle left, and they ask if I want another.
 When I decline, they fail to prompt me again, so I have to go online.''} Participants suggested that VAs could effectively remind them when refills are needed ($n=4$), as W1-P indicated, \pquotes{``At some point, I would like a little preview, maybe 5 days before, if I need to refill my medication.''}